-BY KATHLEEN SCHULTZ Staff Write There's a little friendly rivalry in this state that's going practically bontana cittary of the initiated goes bontane diverse.
-The battle cry of the initiated goes bonething little this: "Our Populus deloides are bigger than your Populus deloides really are bour Populus deloides really are bigger.
-Well, one of them is, anyway.
-As a matter of the the set of the set state charger below.
+By KATHLEEN SCHULTZ Staff Write There's a little friendly rivalry in this state that's going practically bontana cittary of the initiated goes bontana cittary.
+The battle cry of the initiated goes bontation citter this: "Our Dopulus deloides are bigger than your bonus deloides."
+And here in Richland County, it's true due root them is, anyway.
+As a matter of fact, it's the new state champion.

 state champion.
-The Populus deltoides, a.k.a. the Plains cottonwood tree, in question belongs to Sidney's Mel Bakken.
-The man responsible for calling the cottonwood to the attention of the record of nearly 700 species of record of nearly 700 species of champion trees not only as a source of entertainment for tree lovers, but also as a means of studying environmental conditions beneficial to the development of large trees.
-Any tree that is a native of Montana mean sublic for the state condition and can qualify for the state registry and anyone can send in a nomination, Savlor said.
+The Populus deltoides, a.k.a. the lains cottonwood tree, in question Plains cottonwood tree, in quession belongs to Sidney's Mel Bakken.
+The man responsible for calling the cottonwood to the attention of the Montana Tree Farm Committee is Myron Saylor, local Soil and Con-servation Services agent and selfrecord of nearly 700 species of record of nearly 700 species of champion trees not only as a source of entertainment for tree lovers, but also as a means of studying environmental conditions beneficial to the development of large trees.
+Any tree that is a native of Montana means which is then cited remitted and can qualify for the state registry and anyone can send in a nomination, Saylor said.

+the Christian Fundamental Chur

-Montana Tree Farm Committee is Myron Saylor, local Soil and Con-servation Services agent and selfthe Christian Fundamental Church the Christian Fundame was measured at 17 ff around, 70 feet tall wit crown spread.
-Saylor has submitted cottonwoods to the co-challengers, another nai registered trees.
-One of them was the tonwood, recently famou of the people of Crane's with the Lower Yellowski with the Lower Yellowste Electric Association.
-The REA had intended tree down to make ou kn
+the Christian Fundame was measured at 17 f around, 70 feet tall wit crown spread.
+Saylor has submitted cottonwoods to the co-challengers, another na registered trees.
+One of them was the tonwood recently famou tonwood, recently famou of the people of Crane's with the Lower Yellowste Electric Association.
+The REA had intended tree down to make